Mother, Jugs & Speed: Production

-Joseph Barbera, one half of the legendary cartoon-creating duo Hanna-Barbera, served as executive producer for this movie.
+Joseph Barbera, one half of the legendary cartoon-creating duo Hanna-Barbera, served as executive producer for this film.
 Tom Mankiewicz says it was Barbera's idea to make a film about ambulance driving.
 He had a deal with 20th Century Fox who paid a writer to develop a script.
-Mankiewicz, then best known for writing several James Bond movies, became interested and was hired.
+Mankiewicz, then best known for writing several James Bond films, became interested and was hired.
 He did research on the subject and wrote his own script, and then attached Peter Yates as director.
 Alan Ladd Jr., then head of production for Fox, said he would make the film if it could be done for less than $3 million.

-Yates and Mankiewicz thought the lead role of Mother Tucker was perfect for Gene Hackman and offered him the role but Hackman was exhausted from working on Lucky Lady and declined.
+Yates and Mankiewicz thought the lead role of Mother Tucker was perfect for Gene Hackman.
+They offered him the role, but Hackman was exhausted from working on Lucky Lady and declined.
 However he recommended Bill Cosby as an alternative; Yates, Mankiewicz and Ladd all agreed and Cosby accepted the part.
 The tight budget meant the leads had to accept deferred payment.
-The female lead was offered to Valerie Perrine but she would not take deferred payment so Raquel Welch was cast instead.
+The female lead was offered to Valerie Perrine but she would not take deferred payment, so Raquel Welch was cast instead.